Tinseltown’s top bars to watch soccer at all times of the day and night

 613 South Grand Avenue, 213dthospitality.com/project/caseys-irish-pub

-This mock of a traditional British pub opens early on Premier League Saturdays to please a convivial crowd of expat and local regulars – it’s a 4.30am start for Hull v Leicester this weekend, for example.
+This mock of a traditional British pub opens early on Premier League Saturdays to please a convivial crowd of expat and local regulars – it’s might be a 4.30am start for the foolhardy.
 They screen Championship games, too, plus all MLS.
 A huge range of draught options includes Allagash White wheat beer from Maine, Firestone 805 and Hop Notch IPA brewed, in all places, Salt Lake City.
 Pub meals are served with garden or mushy peas and burgers are named after the Premier League, Division One, and so on (is the Scottish Premier League really a turkey?).
 The F&H lies on shady corner in Studio City well north of Hollywood and Beverly Hills but close to the attraction of Universal Studios.

 ‘Redefining the sports bar’, chic, contemporary and somewhat quirky with it, The Parlor is easily the most style-focused of our sports bar selection, matching its West Hollywood location.
 Dozens of television screens are spread throughout a sizeable bar area – there’s a shaded patio and, as its name suggests, a parlor. draught beers are dispensed by the glass ($7) and pitcher ($20) but more than anywhere, this is the place to sink a cocktail or two: a Parlor Derby of Pyrat rum and Aperol or a Seventh Inning Stretch with Plymouth gin as its base.
 Salads involve ginger peach vinaigrette, fried goats’ cheese and dried cranberries, it’s that kind of place.